How To Cook With Olive Oil

 The misinformation about olive oil, especially extra virgin, is often shared on social media platforms, television, and blogs.
 Some of the worst offenders are celebrity chefs and home cooks with a large following (sorry, but it’s true!).

-But then we have Rachael Ray, Ina Garten, and Sohla who've been sharing the joys of extra virgin olive oil with people for decades.
+But then we have Rachael Ray, Ina Garten, and Sohla who've been sharing the joys of our favorite cooking fat with people for decades.

 how-cook-with-olive-oil